 If your betta lives with other tank mates, they may occasionally want to isolate themselves.
 This isn’t just a bettas behavior, it’s something that many fish species do.

 When bettas hide, it commonly signifies that they’re feeling stressed or threatened in some way.
-Many bettas live with tank mates that they don’t get along with, and some of these fish can be real fin nippers which isn’t good news for a betta with long-flowing fins.
+Many bettas live with tank mates that they don’t get along with, and some of these fish can be real fin nippers which aren’t good news for a betta with long-flowing fins.

 Try rearranging your tank layout if you notice your betta hiding underneath decorations or plants.
 If you’re keeping bettas with other fish, do your research to find the best tank mates that will be the least threatening.